spl0k/supysonic/docs/transcoding.md

 ## Suggested configuration

-Here are some example configuration that you could use.
+Here is an example configuration that you could use.
 This is provided as-is, and some configurations haven't been tested.

+Basic configuration:
 ```ini
 [transcoding]
 transcoder_mp3_mp3 = lame --quiet --mp3input -b %outrate %srcpath -